KhalanHappiness/Student-Register/readme.md

 - The function fetchAllStudents() retrieves the list of students from the backend and displays them in an HTML table

 2. Search for a student
 - Users can search for a student by entering their ID.
-The function searchForStudent() makkes a GET requestf to http://localhost:3000/students/?id={searchValue} and updates the table with the result.
+The function searchForStudent() makes a GET request and updates the table with the result.

 3. Adding a new Student

 - The function newStudentDetails() allows users to register a new student by submitting a form.
 A unique student ID is generated dynamically using the generateNextStudentId().
 The new student is then stored in the backend database

 4. Marking attendance
--Each student row hs "Present" and "Absent" buttons.
-Clicking a button sends a POST request to http://localhost:3000/attendance recording the attendance status and disabling both buttons to prevent multiple submissions
+-Each student row has "Present" and "Absent" buttons.
+Clicking a button sends a POST request recording the attendance status and disabling both buttons to prevent multiple submissions

 5. Updating student totals
 - The funciton updateStudentTotals() fetches student and attendance data, calculates the number of present and absent students for the current day, and updates the UI accordingly